HughMurrell/CoVmodel/README.md

 This graphic can be generated using the `covid_sir.ipynb` notebook from the `SIRjulia` directory.

-Next is a visualisation of $R_t$ over time for the COVID-19 South African case counts.
+Next is a visualisation of R_t over time for the COVID-19 South African case counts.

 ![alt text](https://github.com/HughMurrell/CoVmodel/blob/master/RtLive/plots/Rt_SouthAfrica.png "Rt Live, South Africa")